Home » The Town » Books

 Bollington and the railway

 These five books are essentially about railways but each contains something about Bollington.
-All are researched and written by our noted local expert on Cheshire railways, Basil Jeuda …
+All are researched and written by our noted local expert on Cheshire railways, the late Basil Jeuda …

 • The Macclesfield, Bollington & Marple Railway, Basil Jeuda, Cheshire County Council, 1983, ISBN 0-904532-0-46.